Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Related Work

 In this paper, we extend hypergraph diffusion using node-edge co-representations and propose a neural implementation.
-Most related to our work is ED-HNN \citep{wang2023equivariant}, which can approximate any traditional hypergraph diffusion process.
-However, their method is based on message passing, which still models interactions in within-edge and within-node structures as multi-input single-output aggregation functions and suffers from the three limitations discussed in the introduction.
-Our method is the first that models both within-edge and within-node interactions as multi-input multi-output functions, which effectively tackles these limitations and demonstrates significant improvements in our experiments.
+Most related to our work is ED-HNN \citep{wang2023equivariant}, which is designed to approximate any traditional hypergraph diffusion process.
+However, it still follows message passing with single node and edge representations.
+In contrast, our method directly models interactions among co-representations using multi-input multi-output equivariant functions, effectively capturing edge-specific features and achieving significant performance improvements on the ENC task.